 Metrology

-Metrology is a combination of two Greek words, ‘metron’ and ‘logos’, any literally translates as the science of measurement.
+Metrology is a combination of two Greek words, ‘metron’ and ‘logos’, and literally translates as the science of measurement.
 Metrology establishes a common way of expressing measurements through the International System of Units (the SI), and acts as a globally-recognised language, spoken by all fields of science and technology.

 Metrology has wide-ranging impacts on society: everything, from economics and the environment to food supply and healthcare, relies on accurate, reliable measurements.
 The SI is necessary for international trade; it enables our electricity market to function effectively, ensures the automotive, aviation and space industries operate safely, and facilitates further technology development.